jfpanisset/aswf-infra-packer/README.md

 [ansible-avahi](https://github.com/debops/ansible-avahi) Ansible role.
 We also need {jenkins,nexus,nexus3,sonar}.local CNAMEs.

-## Authentication
+## LDAP Authentication

 To replace the Linux Foundation identity system at https://identity.linuxfoundation.org/ we will instead use OpenLDAP.
 It might be possible (preferable?) to stick OpenLDAP inside a container, for now it will run directly on the dev host.
+On Ubuntu 18.04 the default configuration for OpenLDAP's `slapd` daemon uses AppArmor to limit where slapd can store databases (see `/etc/apparmor.d/usr.sbin.slapd`), by default in `/var/lib/ldap`, whereas the `slapd_mdb_dir` Ansible role variable wants to store the `mbd` database in `/var/lib/slapd`, we need to make sure to point it to '/var/lib/ldap'.

+The tutorial at https://www.digitalocean.com/community/tutorials/how-to-encrypt-openldap-connections-using-starttls is used as the basis of setting up self signed SSL certificates for `slapd`, a tricky subtlety is that you cannot set the TLS-related config entries `olcTLSCertificateKeyFile` and `olcTLSCertificateFile` independantly (you get a `implementation specific)error (80)` if you try to do so, as per https://github.com/ansible/ansible/issues/25665), unfortunately the `stuvusit.slapd-config` Ansible role does not have support for setting multiple config entries at once.
+There exists a pull request for a `ldap_attrs` Ansible module at https://github.com/ansible/ansible/pull/31664 but unfortunately it hasn't been accepted yet into an official Ansible release, so for now we use a workaround.

-## SSL Considerations
+## TLS Considerations

-The infrastructure uses HTTPS throughout, and uses certificates generated using the free and automated [Let's Encrypt](https://letsencrypt.org/) service.
+The ASWF infrastructure uses HTTPS / LDAPS throughout, ideally we want to use certificates generated using the free and automated [Let's Encrypt](https://letsencrypt.org/) service.
+But for now we are using self signed certificates.

+None of the OpenLDAP tutorials I tried to follow would result in a fully working TLS setup that would work when enforcing LDAP server certificate verification on the client side (i.e. setting `TLS_REQCERT demand` in `/etc/ldap/ldap.conf`).
+A working recipe turned out to be embedded in the [osixia OpenLDAP docker image](https://github.com/osixia/docker-openldap) which in turn uses the [CloudFlare CFSSL](https://github.com/cloudflare/cfssl) tool to generate certificates.
+In retrospect a lot of time might have been saved by using the osixia OpenLDAP container.

 ## Jenkins Configuration